-The amount of additional storage you need depends on the mode of operation that applies to your installation, the average size of the files you will be processing and the number of channels you will be running.
+The amount of additional storage you need depends on the mode of operation that applies to your installation, the average size of the files you will be processing and the number of simultaneous files being processed.
+It does not need to be persistent storage, so you can use EC2's Ephemeral Storage when it is available.